NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

 The first time you commit you will be prompted to add the GPG key passphrase to the macOS Keychain.
 Thereafter signing will happen seamlessly without prompts.

-Most of the published solutions for this don't work because *brew* seems to have moved the default folder for binaries, plus many guides contain obsolete settings for *gnupg*.
+Most of the published solutions for this don't work because *brew* seems to have moved the default folder for binaries, plus many guides contain obsolete settings for *gpg-agent*.

 <br>